is-project-4th-year/team-profile-site-branch-masters/Documentation.md

 ## Operation 3: Undoing Git commit
 One can do a git commit in several ways for example through a git reset or git revert depending on whether it has been pushed online.

+## Operation 4: Git Stash
+It is used to temporarily store uncommitted changes.